AybigeAA/Inheritance-Example/README.md

-postlan inheritance.cpp is the main file to run.
+postlabinheritance.cpp is the main file to run.